-Here’s a look at Peggy’s Cove – with most shots taken between 7 pm – 9:30 pm on one of the first non-rainy days in a very long time.
+Here’s a look at Peggy’s Cove – with most shots taken between 7 PM and 9:30 PM on one of the first non-rainy days they’d had in a very long time.

 Have you been to Peggy’s Cove?
 What is your best memory of the area?

 Click on the photo to bookmark to your Pinterest boards.

 Other posts related to my Nova Scotia trip you might like:

 - Kayaking the World’s Highest Tides in the Cape Chignecto Area

 - Don’t Miss a Stay at the Cape d’Or Lighthouse in Nova Scotia